-Deliverability Interconnection Standard - The standard that must be met by any Small Generating Facility larger than 2MW proposing to interconnect to the New York State Transmission System or Distribution System and to become a qualified Installed Capacity Supplier, and must be met by any merchant transmission project proposing to interconnect to the New York State Transmission System and receive Unforced Capacity Delivery Rights.
-To meet the NYISO Deliverability Interconnection Standard, the Interconnection Customer must, in accordance with the rules in Attachment S to the NYISO OATT, fund or commit to fund the System Deliverability Upgrades identified for its project in the Class Year Deliverability Study.
+External CRIS Rights, and (iv) any entity requesting a CRIS transfer pursuant to Section 25.9.5 of Attachment S to the ISO OATT.
+To meet the NYISO Deliverability Interconnection

+Standard, the Interconnection Customer must, in accordance with the rules in Attachment S to the ISO OATT, fund or commit to fund any System Deliverability Upgrades identified for its project in the Class Year Deliverability Study.

-Minimum Interconnection Standard - The reliability standard that must be met by any Small Generating Facility proposing to connect to the New York State Transmission System or Distribution System.
-The Standard is designed to ensure reliable access by the proposed project to the New York State Transmission System or to the Distribution System.
+NYISO Minimum Interconnection Standard - The reliability standard that must be met by any generation facility or Class Year Transmission Project Merchant Transmission Facility that is subject to ISO's Large Facility Interconnection Procedures in Attachment X to the ISO OATT or the ISO's Small Generator Interconnection Procedures in this Attachment Z, that is proposing to connect to the New York State Transmission System or Distribution System, to obtain ERIS.
+The Standard is designed to ensure reliable access by the proposed project to the New York State

+Transmission System or to the Distribution System.
 The Standard does not impose any deliverability test or deliverability requirement on the proposed interconnection.